 In order to facilitate registration for both continuing and new students, a period of course registration is held prior to each term.
 All continuing students are expected to register for the subsequent term during this period.

 Undergraduate students may register for certain graduate courses.
-They must, however, have the appropriate department chair and the appropriate deans.
+They must, however, have the approval of the appropriate department chair and the appropriate deans.